-I (Student Name), (Last 4 of SSN #), have informally discussed the disputed grade with my instructor and am not satisfied with the resolution.
-Therefore, I am submitting a formal appeal for review by my instructor and for final decision by the Faculty of Record (or immediate higher-level authority, should the instructor be the Faculty of Record).
-I understand the resulting grade may be lower, higher, or remain the same and that the Faculty of Record's (or equivalent) decision is final.

-Course name and section:
+I (Student Name), (Last 4 of SSN #), have informally discussed the disputed grad- resolution.
+Therefore, I am submitting a form al appeal for review by my ins tructor and for final decision by the Faculty of Record (or immed Faculty of Record).
+I understand the resulting that the Faculty of Record's (or equivalent) de g grade may be lower, higher, that the Lacuity of Necold's (of equivalent) of ะบรเบา เราแนน.
+Course name and section: Instructor name: Date course was taken: Assignment Grade received: Assignment Grade sought: Student Signature Date: Date/Time Appeal Received by Instructor: Instruct tor Initials

-Instructor name:

-Date course was taken:Assignment Grade sought: Assignment Grade received:

-Student Signature Date:

-Date/Time Appeal Received by Instructor: Instructor Initials